 Formerly known as Middle East Bank PJSC, Emirates Islamic was incorporated as a public limited company by H.H.
 Sheikh Rashid Bin Saeed Al Maktoum, former Ruler of Dubai, pursuant to Emiri Decree dated 4 October 1975, as amended by Emiri Decree dated 3 April 1976 and registered as a Public Joint Stock Company (Commercial Register No. 30 dated 18 July 1995).
 The company was acquired by EBI, pursuant to an agreement dated 9 December 1991.
-In 2004, in response to customer demand for Shari'a compliant products on a broader scale the bank was converted to an Islamic bank and its name was changed to Emirates Islamic Bank.
-Through its 60 branches across the UAE (as at 31 December 2015), Emirates Islamic provides full banking services and a variety of products through Shari'a compliant financing and investment activities and currently ranks as the third largest Islamic bank in the UAE by assets.
-Emirates Islamic's authorised share capital, as at 31 December 2015, was AED 5.0 billion, consisting of 5 billion shares of AED 1 each.
-Emirates Islamic's paid-up capital, as at 31 December 2015, was AED 3.9 billion.
-As at 31 December 2015, Emirates Islamic was 99.9 per cent owned by ENBD.
+In 2004, in response to customer demand for Shari'a compliant products on a broader scale, the bank was converted to an Islamic bank and its name was changed to Emirates Islamic Bank.
+Through its 60 branches across the UAE (as at 31 December 2018), Emirates Islamic provides full banking services and a variety of products through Shari'a compliant financing and investment activities and currently ranks as the third largest Islamic bank in the UAE by assets (source: relevant competitors' financial statements).
+Emirates Islamic's authorised share capital, as at 31 December 2018, was AED 10.0 billion, consisting of 10 billion shares of AED 1 each.
+Emirates Islamic's paid-up capital, as at 31 December 2018, was AED 5.4 billion.
+As at 31 December 2018, Emirates Islamic was 99.9 per cent owned by ENBD.

-As at 31 December 2015, Emirates Islamic had total assets of AED 53.2 billion, including shareholder funds worth AED 5.1 billion, Tier 1 capital of AED 5.10 billion and Tier 2 capital of AED 482 million.
-Emirates Islamic's net profit for the year ended 31 December 2015 was AED 641 million.
+As at 31 December 2018, Emirates Islamic had total assets of AED 58.4 billion, including total equity worth AED 7.2 billion and a capital base of AED 7.7 billion, consisting of Tier 1 capital of AED 7.2 billion and eligible Tier 2 capital of AED 0.5 billion.
+Emirates Islamic's net profit for the year ended 31 December 2018 was AED 0.9 billion.